 The range will be in the region of 125 miles, and although small the car is likely to be pitched as a compact but tech-heavy and luxurious item, as Honda looks to position itself as the Apple of EVs.

-The order books are open, but only in Europe for now.
+As of August 2020, the Honda is now available, but only in Europe for now.
 If the compact car is a success there, however, Honda may well bring the e to the US in the first half of the next decade.

 A decade after BMW began experimenting with a small fleet of electric Minis in the U.S., the company is almost ready to go mainstream with its latest take on the Sixties' icon.